spewil/phd/sections/motor_physiology.md

 This notion of an "old" and "new" motor cortex is not conceptual, but has been shown using viral tracing techniques [@Rathelot2009].

 There is work suggesting that CM connections synapse primarily on low threshold motor units that are recruited first.
 This would imply a difference in synergy fractionation at lower force as opposed to higher force.
 This can be tested by adding a force parameter within a task.

+`The degree to which fractionation of movement is learned is unknown.
+For example, skilled piano performers have been found to exhibit a higher degree of independent movement among the fingers compared to control participants.
+Control groups displayed a hierarchical, presumably low-dimensional, organization of finger movement patterns, while pianists showed distinct but individuated movement patterns[@furuyaFlexibilityMovementOrganization2013] These results are imply that with skilled practice humans can produce finer and more independent movements of the fingers, and construct bespoke coactivations to solve specific goals.
+Similarly, studies have found that coherence between the index finger and thumb is greater on the dominant hand.
+Of course, this could imply a development lateralization, but use-dependent plasticity due to greater precision grip behavior of the dominant hand is a viable explanation[@fuglevandMechanicalPropertiesNeural2011].

 The take-home here is that the primate motor system has evolved specifically for a special kind of dexterous movement, and this should be theorized in order to develop dexterous movement algorithms